Accidental Bowel Leakage

 • Sacral nerve stimulation: Implantation of a small device near the spinal canal that sends small electrical pulses to the nerves in the anal region, leading to improved control over the bowels.
 This can also be used to treat urinary leakage.

-Form - Accidental Bowel Leakage 1
+form - Accidental Bowel Leakage 1

 DIETARY CHANGES